Rogue class changes from Classic to Burning Crusade

 - Shadowstep an enemy on the edge of the Bridge (Blade’s Edge ArenaWorld PvP and Battlegrounds): A pretty flashy move inciting the enemy to follow you and then you Shadowstep back on him to stay on the top of the edge.

-Cheat Death offers a 100% chance that an attack which would otherwise kill a rogue will instead reduce him to 10% of his maximum health.
+Cheat Death offers a 100% chance that an attack that would otherwise kill a rogue will instead reduce him to 10% of his maximum health.
 In addition, all damage taken will be reduced by up to 90% for 3 sec (modified by resilience).

 It is not necessary to explain why this is a key talent for every PvP rogue.
 Bear in mind that this effect cannot occur more than once per minute.